LiberTEM/LiberTEM/docs/source/gsoc.rst

 you'd like some help with that! `Improving our examples
 <https://github.com/LiberTEM/LiberTEM/tree/master/examples>`_ in code,
 description and presentation would be both relatively easy and quite useful for us.
-Examples that are using the recently-deprecated "Job API" are due to be converted to the new "UDF API".
 You could perform the update with our help, hunt down discrepancies and suggest improvements.
 Please contact us for the corresponding data to run the examples!

-Furthermore, you could help us hunt down all references to the Job API in our code, introduce depreciation warnings and update documentation where necessary.

 Other small and relatively straightforward issues include :issue:`81,267,506`